jelhub/scimgateway/README.md

 - **email.emailOnError.cc** - Optional comma separated list of cc mail addresses
 - **email.emailOnError.subject** - Optional mail subject, default `SCIM Gateway error message`

+	Configuration notes when using default configuration oauth and tenantIdGUID - Microsoft Exchange Online (ExO):

+	- Entra ID application must have application permissions "**Mail.Send**"
+	- To prevent the sending of emails from any defined mailboxes, an ExO **ApplicationAccessPolicy** must be defined through PowerShell.

+		First create a mail-enabled security-group that only includes those users (mailboxes) the application is allowed to send from
+		Note, "mail enabled security" group cannot be created from portal, only from admin or admin.exchange console

+			##Connect to Exchange
+			Install-Module -Name ExchangeOnlineManagement
+			Connect-ExchangeOnline

+			##Create ApplicationAccessPolicy
+			New-ApplicationAccessPolicy -AppId $AppClientID -PolicyScopeGroupId $MailEnabledSecurityGrpId -AccessRight RestrictAccess -Description "Restrict app to specific mailboxes"

 - **stream** - See [SCIM Stream](https://elshaug.xyz/docs/scim-stream) for configuration details

 - **endpoint** - Contains endpoint specific configuration according to our **plugin code**.